loukamb/kaabot/README.md

 ## Theology

 This repository and its facilities (i.e., discussions and issues) are **not** places for theological discussion or debate.
 All communication done on this repository is for <ins>technical</ins> purposes only.
 Keep religious discussion and debate out of the repository.
+You may discuss religious matters in the off-topic sections of the [Discord server](https://discord.gg/sXbjZzH5zy), however.
 If you dislike what this bot does or where it comes from, simply do not use it or choose an alternative.

 ## License